Contact the Economic Development Division regarding potential benefits

 Begin the Change of Use/Owner application process

-A Change of Use/Change of Owner permit is for businesses leasing a previously occupied commercial or industrial space or purchasing an existing business or property.
+A Change of Use - App, Chem List, Tenant List is for businesses leasing a previously occupied commercial or industrial space or purchasing an existing business or property.
 A Change of Use/Owner Application must be completed and submitted to the Building Division for review before a lease or sale is complete to ensure the basic zoning criteria has been met.
 Please contact the Building Division at (708) 444-5100 if you have any questions.

 Set up inspection